-This study used Return on Assets (ROA) as an indicator of the banks' profitability.
-ROA is a ratio that shows the return on the amount of assets used in the company and is a measure of the effectiveness of management in managing its investments (Hanafi, Mamduh M & Halim, 2012).
-Then Return on Equity (ROE) which is the return on equity of common stock is used to measure the level of profits generated from shareholder investments (Kasmir, 2016).
-ROA and ROE can be calculated using the following formula:
+This study used form letter of Bank Indonesia (BI) Number 13/24/DPNP/2011 to calculate Return on Assets (ROA) and Return on Equity (ROE) as the indicators of the banks' profitability.
+ROA is a ratio that shows the return on the assets used in the company and is a measure of the effectiveness of management in managing its investments.
+Then, Return on Equity (ROE), the bank's average return on equity is used to measure the level of profits generated from their equity.